jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ..
 NOTE::

-  * The code I type is highlighted and usually follows something like ``I type this in a terminal``
+  * The code I type is highlighted and usually follows something like - ``I type this in a terminal``
-  * The output (result) of the code I type usually follows something like ``the terminal shows``
+  * The output (result) of the code I type usually follows something like - ``the terminal shows ...``
   * if you get a different result from what I promise then one of two things happened

     - I made a mistake or
     - You made a mistake

-    To make sure it is my mistake check that you typed exactly what I typed.
-If you still have a different result after that, email me at jacobitegboje@gmail.com
+    To make sure it is my mistake check that you typed the same thing I typed.
+If you still have a different result after that, email jacobitegboje@gmail.com or text or call 1-469-751-7595

 I type this in a terminal_ to make sure the `tree program`_ is installed